 Cerivcal dystonia is classified as a focal dystonia which means it affects only one region of the body.
 In the majority of cases the dystonia does not spread to other areas.
 However, in a minority of cases, other regions of the body also become affected and the dystonia is classified as a multifocal or segmental dystonia.

-Cervical dystonia is usually a primary pure dystonia.
+Cervical dystonia is usually an idiopathic dystonia.
 This means that torsion dystonia is the only clinical sign (apart from tremor) and there is no identifiable exogenous cause or other inherited or degenerative disease.

 Cervical dystonia usually appears in mid-life but sometimes affect younger or older people.
-It is therefore classified as a late-onset dystonia.
+It is therefore classified as a adult-onset dystonia.

 Cervical dystonia causes abnormal muscle contractions in the neck which can lead to the head and neck twisting (torticollis) or being pulled forwards (antecollis), backwards (retrocollis), or sideways (laterocollis).
 Symptoms may vary from mild to severe and the muscular spasms may result in pain and discomfort.
 Cervical dystonia often worsens during periods of stress or whilst walking and typically improve with rest, sleep or sensory tricks (geste antagoniste).
 For example people with cervical dystonia may find that placing a hand on the side of the face, chin, or back of the head, momentarily relieves the abnormal dystonic posturing.

 Cervical dystonia is often misdiagnosed by GPs.
 Conditions that cervical dystonia is commonly mistaken for include neck damage, pulled muscle / muscle strain, slept the wrong way, head trauma and a psychological problem.
 It is a very under-recognised condition, with patients still reporting that it can take three or four years before a diagnosis is made by referral to a neurologist.